 Also, part of the basic financial statements are fund financial statements for governmental funds, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
-The City does not have any proprietary funds except in discretely presented component units (business-type activities in the government-wide financial statements).
+The City does not have any proprietary funds.
 The focus of the fund financial statements is on major funds, as defined by GASB Statement No. 34.
 Although this reporting model sets forth minimum criteria for determination of major funds (a percentage of assets, liabilities, revenues, or expenditures/expenses of fund category and of the governmental and enterprise funds combined), it also gives governments the option of displaying other funds as major funds.